Boundary Scan Test Development Software using SPI, I2C, SPMI and IEEE 1149.x

 create specialized debug views of the design based on the designer's

 probe objectives.
-SLP removes the need to look at cumbersome paper
+SLP removes the need to manually search paper

 'Netlist based constraints' are a